pitchoilcan/Digidrumduino/README.md

   LED NOTE and activity sensor (one per NOTE)

-  Pedal inputs for sustain, reverb, etc and for changing voice/instrument types
+  Pedal INPUT for SUSTAIN, REVERB, etc and for changing voice/instrument types

   --------------------------------------------------